 Name of Student

-School Grade

-Medication Dosage
+SchoolGrade

+Teacher

+MedicationDosage

 Date Started

-hich the medication is to be given:
+Conditions under which the medication is to be given:

-umstances under which the medication is to be given:
+Any additional circumstances under which the medication is to be given:

-• ication is to be administered:
+Length of time medication is to be administered:

-I hereby give my p medication at school furnish this medica any injury resulting indemnify and hold ermission for (name of student) to administer the above of as ordered.
-I understand that it is my responsibility to tion.
-I acknowledge that the school incurs no liability for g from the self-administration of medication and agree to the school, and its employees and agents, harmless agains to the self-administration of such medication.
+I hereby give my permission for (name of student) to administer the above medication at school as ordered.
+I understand that it is my responsibility to furnish this medication.
+I acknowledge that the school incurs no liability for any injury resulting from the self-administration of medication and agree to indemnify and hold the school, and its employees and agents, harmless agains any claims relating to the self-administration of such medication. t

-My child h nas been instructed on self-administration of the
+My child has been instructed on self-administration of the

-medi cation and is authorized to do so in school.
+medication and is authorized to do so in school.

-Signature of Parent [NOTE: or Guardian Parental permission must be renewed annually]
+Signature of Parent or Guardian [NOTE: Parental permission must be renewed annually]

-Date

 Signature of Health Care Provider

-Date

-Approved: